gingerhendrix/wpalchemy/README.md

 This is a branch of WPAlchemy that will be used for embedding within other plugins.
+You should clone this into a lib directory or similar.

 Basic reorganization of file structure so it can quickly be pulled into an existing project.